vdonnaloja/vdonnaloja.github.io/_pages/progress.md

 author_profile: true
 ---

+*As part of my Leverhulme project:*

-- “Has the expansion of education made the UK more inclusive of immigrants?
-Examining the relationship between higher education and attitudes towards immigrants across generations in the UK”
+- Donnaloja, V. “Has the expansion of education made the UK more inclusive of immigrants?
+Examining the relationship between higher education and attitudes towards immigrants across generations in the UK”.
+Under review in International Migration Review.

-- “Mechanisms of intergenerational transmission of attitudes towards immigrants within the family”, with M. Borkowska
+- Donnaloja, V.  and Borkowska, M. “The enduring effect of higher education on attitudes towards immigrants: a family approach”.
+In preparation.

+- Donnaloja, V. and Kuhn E. “Why value ambivalence explains tepid support for pro-immigration policies”.
+In preparation.

+*Other work on attitudes:*

+- Donnaloja, V., Sonmez, B. and Lo Iacono, S. “What drives US citizens’ approval of instrumental violence at the border?”.
+In preparation.

+- Donnaloja, V. “The migrant occupational penalty: people’s devaluation of occupations performed by migrants”, with and Fernandez-Reino, M. In preparation.

+- Kuhn E.  and Donnaloja, V. Balancing National Security and Human Security at the Southern Border?
+Preferences for Compromise on Asylum Policy in the United States”.
+In preparation.

-- “Citizens in the making: analysing Italy’s first attempt to define what makes a citizen in the context of immigration”
+- Donnaloja, V. “Citizens in the making: analysing Italy’s first attempt to define what makes a citizen in the context of immigration”.
+Working paper.

--  “What drives US citizens’ approval of instrumental violence at the border?”, with  B. Sonmez and S. Lo Iacono

--  “Extrapolating emigration patterns from panel attrition”, with L. Platt